jen-dooley/todo-app/README.md

 #### Setup Development Environment

 This application is created in Nuxt.js, Vuetify and a few small packages.
-I chose Nuxt.js because it is allows me to get a project going quickly, and it allows me to generate a static project for faster load times when deployed.
+I chose Nuxt.js because it is allows me to get a project going quickly.
 I decided to use Vuetify for this project because it is what is used at PowerSpike.

 Additional packages used are vue-luxon for datetime display, nuxt-vuex-localstorage for localStorage since Nuxt prevents normal `window.localStorage`, and vue-confetti for flair.